Claire-Fisher/rock-paper-scissors-ms2/README.md

 - The AI's choice, turn result, score keeping and final result are all fully automated and displayed to the user.

 ### 3-2-1 Countdown
 - An animated short countdown gives the illusion that the AI is "thinking" about it's weapon selection.
-It build suspense before the turn result, improving UX.
+It builds suspense before the turn result, improving UX.
 - The countdown allows the user a moment to read and be reminded of their latest weapon choice, while not interrupting site flow.
-- This feature also improves accessibilities by allowing users with cognitive, and/or reading difficulties, a moment to process the game information.
+- This feature also improves accessibilities by allowing users with cognitive, and/or reading difficulties, a moment to process the game information (Site objective No.7).

 ### Game Win Result
 - The game randomly selects one of five different gifs when the player achieves a win result.
 In contrast to the singular "Game Over: You Lose" ending, this is more rewarding for the player when they win (Site objective No.1).

 ### Large Buttons
 - Buttons have been built for all user interactions with this project.
 This eliminates user input error so the game functions are rapid, and excellent site flow is maintained.
 (Site objectives No.1, 2, 6).
 - They are designed with a minimum size of 48px x 48px.
-These are the WCAG 2.1 recommended guidelines for touchscreen buttons.
+These are the WCAG 2.1 recommended guidelines for touchscreen buttons (Site objective No.7).
 - It improves usability for all users, especially when using their device single handed.
 Input doesnt need to be typed and is selected with a simple button press (User story No.5).
 - It improves accessibility for people with physical disabilities who have dexterity needs (Site objective No.7).